Dieudonné (comedian): 2007–2009

 Dieudonné wanted to finally represent politically these ever-radicalized positions in the 2007 presidential election, but for logistical reasons he could not maintain his candidacy, which was organized by Marc Robert (a.k.a.
 Marc George).
 The convicted Holocaust denier Serge Thion wrote for his campaign web site under the pseudonym "Serge Noith", as did also the longtime secretary of the Holocaust denier Roger Garaudy, Maria Poumier.
 After the end of his candidacy, Dieudonné appeared several times publicly in the company of Jean-Marie Le Pen and traveled to Cameroon with Le Pen's wife Jany.
 However, officially, Dieudonné called for the election of anti-globalization militant José Bové, despite Bové's asking Dieudonné not to do so.

 In July 2008, Jean-Marie Le Pen became godfather to Dieudonné's third child.
 Philippe Laguérie, a traditionalist Catholic priest, officiated at the baptism, which was held in the Saint-Éloi congregation in Bordeaux.

 On 26 December 2008, at an event at the Parc de la Villette in Paris, Dieudonné awarded the Holocaust denier Robert Faurisson an "insolent outcast" prize [prix de l'infréquentabilité et de l'insolence].
 The award was presented by one of Dieudonné's assistants, Jacky, dressed in a concentration camp uniform with a yellow badge.
 This caused a scandal and earned him his sixth court conviction.
 On 29 January 2009, he celebrated the 80th birthday of Faurisson in his theater, in the midst of a representative gathering of Holocaust deniers, right-wing radicals, and radical Shiites.
 Dieudonné and Faurisson further appeared together in a video making fun of the Holocaust and its commemoration.
+During the following years, Dieudonné and Alain Soral kept associating with Faurisson, and helped popularize Holocaust denial among a new, younger audience.

-On 21 March 2009, Dieudonné announced that he would run for the 2009 European Parliament election in the Île-de-France at the head of an "anti-communitarist and anti-Zionist" party.
-Other candidates on his party's electoral list were Alain Soral and the Holocaust denier and former member of Les Verts (the French Green Party) Ginette Skandrani (also known as Ginette Hess), while Thierry Meyssan and Afrocentrist Kémi Seba, founder of the "Tribu Ka", are members of the party but do not run.
-The campaign would be conducted again by Marc George.
-In spite of the association of Dieudonné's party with the Shiite Centre Zahra, whose president Yahia Gouasmi also runs on his list, his candidacy was supported by Fernand Le Rachinel, a former high-ranking executive of the National Front and official printer of the party.
-In early May 2009, the French government studied the possibility of banning the party, but on 24 May, Justice minister Rachida Dati found there was no legal ground to do so.
-The Parti antisioniste finally scored 1.30% of the votes.
+On 21 March 2009, Dieudonné announced that he would run for the 2009 European Parliament election in the Île-de-France at the head of an "anti-Zionist", list, in partnership with the Anti-Zionist Party, a group connected to the Shiite Centre Zahra.
+Other candidates on his party's electoral list included Alain Soral and former Green Party member and known Holocaust denier Ginette Skandrani (also known as Ginette Hess), and Yahia Gouasmi, chairman of the Centre Zahra and the Anti-Zionist Party.
+The list was supported by Fernand Le Rachinel, a former high-ranking executive of the National Front and official printer of the party.
+In early May 2009, the French government studied the possibility of banning the Anti-Zionist list's meetings but on 24 May, Justice minister Rachida Dati found there was no legal ground to do so.
+The Parti antisioniste ultimately received 1.30% of the votes.